1-sw/ESP32-LIB/README.md

-# ESP32-LIB
+# ESP32-LIBS
-Library for simple ESP32 development.
+Pack of libraries for simple ESP32 development.